 Antiquing Along the Old King's Highway -- The Old King's Highway, which winds through the towns of Sandwich, Barnstable, Yarmouth, Dennis, and Brewster, is the place to go for antiques store hopping.
 Most antiques stores are open daily in summer 10am to 5pm or by chance or appointment.

-Titcomb's Bookshop 432 Rte.
-6A, East Sandwich, about 4 miles east of the town center (tel.
-508/888-2331; www.titcombsbookshop.com), has a terrific selection of new and used books relating to Cape Cod and much more.
+Titcomb’s Bookshop, 432 Route 6A, East Sandwich, about 4 miles east of the town center (tel.
+508/888-2331), has a terrific selection of new and used books relating to Cape Cod and much more.
 Look for the life-size statue of English Renaissance dramatist Ben Jonson out front.

 Food & Wine

-Crow Farm, 192 Rte.
-6A, one-quarter mile east of the town center (tel.
-508/888-0690; www.crowfarm.net), is a picture-perfect farm stand purveying superb local produce such as sweet corn, tomatoes, peaches, and apples, as well as flowers.
-It's closed Sunday in summer but open daily in spring and fall.
-It's closed late December through April.
+Crow Farm, 192 Route 6A, 1/4 mile east of the town center (tel.
+508/888-0690), is a picture-perfect farm stand purveying sweet corn, tomatoes, peaches, apples, and other produce, as well as flowers.
+It’s closed Sunday in summer but open daily in spring and fall (closed late Dec–Apr).
 The Brown Jug, 155 Main St., in Sandwich (tel.
-508/888-4669; www.thebrownjug.com), is stocked with delicacies from around the corner and around the world, from fine cheeses and olive oils to rich baked goods and hearty homemade breads.
+508/888-4669), is stocked with delicacies from around the corner and around the world, from fine cheeses and olive oils to rich baked goods and hearty homemade breads..

-The Weather Store, 146 Main St. (tel.
-800/646-1203; www.theweatherstore.com), has a fascinating collection of meteorological paraphernalia old and new, ranging from antique instruments to coffee-table books.
-Although technically open year-round, from January through April it's open by chance or appointment.
+The Weather Store, 146 Main St., Sandwich (tel.
+800/646-1203), has a fascinating collection of meteorological paraphernalia old and new, ranging from antique instruments to coffee-table books.
+Although technically open year-round, from January through April it’s open by chance or appointment.